pratapram/unicornML/2_SentimentAnalysis/README.md

 Use the AWS Lambda console to create a new Lambda function called `PredictFeedbackSentiment` that will process the requests.

-Make sure to configure your function to use the `VOCLambdaRoleComprehend` IAM role you created in the previous section.
+Make sure to configure your function to use the `VOCLambdaRole` IAM role you created in the previous section.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>